amitkgupta/kubernetes-release/README.md

 #### TODO:

-- see if flannel can be run not as root
 - the rest of [this](https://coreos.com/kubernetes/docs/latest/deploy-master.html)
 - then [this](https://coreos.com/kubernetes/docs/latest/deploy-workers.html)
 - then [this](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html)
+- add LICENSE, etc.
+- add final blobstore
+- see if flannel can be run not as root